colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

 DFH/SFH gives AI systems:

-Deterministic grounding — one place to resolve meaning
+Deterministic grounding — one authoritative place to resolve meaning

-Canonical identity — no guessing
+Canonical identity — removes ambiguity and hallucination paths

-Semantic routing — where to look for structured content
+Semantic routing — directs models and KGs where structured data lives

 Stability — static, cacheable, versionable

-JSON-LD compatibility — integrates with KGs
+JSON-LD compatibility — integrates directly into KG workflows

 Resolution becomes:

 DNS → HTTP → DFH/SFH → KG → Model Reasoning

-Instead of:
+instead of:

-DNS → HTTP → Crawl everything → Hallucinate semantics
+DNS → HTTP → Crawl everything → Infer → Hallucinate semantics

+This flips the entire industry from semantic guesswork to semantic determinism.

-✅ Compliance (42/42)
+✅ DFH/SFH Compliance (42/42)

-A domain is considered DFH/SFH compliant if:
+A domain is considered fully compliant if:

 A file exists at /.well-known/stack or /.sfh.json

-JSON is valid
+JSON is valid and well-formed

 JSON-LD is valid (recommended)